somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * To some of us this might seem not to be a law at all, after all we have seen so many processes which don't have conservation.
 I shall request that we be patient.
 I will first work out several detailed examples for us to follow.

   - Take any irreversible process in which heat is generated as an example and we see that Energy is not conserved, that is, it gets dissipated as heat.
 But if we include the dissipated energy to be part of the system then the total Energy is conserved.
-This is a prime example of Cyclic Balance or Conservation.
+The cycle of Energy (Thermodynamics) is a prime example of Cyclic Balance or Conservation.

 * This might seem trivial and is very much so but it is for this very reason that its Dual can take non-trivial form.